Kanwari: History

 In the Kanwari archaeological mound, Painted Gray Ware (PGW) and later historic artifacts were found.
-The PGW Culture corresponds to the middle and late Vedic period, i.e., the Kuru-Panchala kingdom, the first large state in the Indian subcontinent after the decline of the Indus-Saraswati Valley civilisation.
+The PGW Culture corresponds to the middle and late Vedic period, i.e., the Kuru-Panchala kingdom, the first large state in the Indian subcontinent after the decline of the Indus Valley Civilisation.

 Archaeological Survey of India's explorations, as reported in the "Indian Archaeological Review 1978-79" (page 8), found early historical and late medieval artifacts at Kanwari.
 Late medieval artifacts included 9th and 10th century temple [of Kaumari in Nagara architecture from the times of Tomara dynasty rule who were vassals of Pratiharas until 10th century].
 The earliest extant historical reference to the Tomaras rule in Haryana occurs in the Pehowa inscription issued during the reign of the Pratihara king Mahendrapala I (r. c.
 885-910 CE).
 Inscription states that Jaula of the Tomara family became prosperous by serving an unnamed king; and his descendants were Vajrata, Jajjuka and Gogga; Gogga was a vassal of Mahendrapala I; Gogga and his step-brothers Purna-raja and Deva-raja constructed three Vishnu temples at Prithudaka (Pehowa) on the banks of the Sarasvati River (Ghaggar River).
 F. Kielhorn suggested that this Tomara family actually resided in Delhi: they may have visited Pehowa on pilgrimage, and built a temple there.

-In 2022, while ploughing his sandy field with the tractor, on Kanwari-Badya Jattan Road on the western side of Kanwari, a farmer found a 70-80 kg heavy 2ft x 2 ft buff sandstone ancient statue of Vishnu accompanied by depiction of 14 other Hindu deities around it, including Shiva and Ganesha, in the same style as 9th-13th century Khajuraho Group of Monuments.
+In 2022, while ploughing his sandy field with the tractor, on Kanwari-Badya Jattan Road on the western side of Kanwari, a farmer found a 70–80 kg heavy 2 ft x 2 ft buff sandstone ancient statue of Vishnu accompanied by depiction of 14 other Hindu deities around it, including Shiva and Ganesha, in the same style as 9th-13th century Khajuraho Group of Monuments.
 Slim and small ancient bricks were also found.
 An in-situ temple has been built.
 In 1986 also a buried ancient statue was accidentally discovered in the village and in-situ Chuganwali Mata temple was built for it too on the west of village.
 A well preserved ancient buff sandstone panel showing Revanta, youngest son of the sun-god Surya and his wife Saranyu, is now fixed in the wall of the Brāhmaņa dharmaśālā in the middle of the village of Kanwari.